Aarhus University Seal

 Spring semester: June

-Written take home exams can be done from home.
+Written take home exams can be taken from home.

 Business / Engineering - Campus Herning